 The Student Affairs office issues picture I.D.s during regular office hours.
-Evening Program students may obtain their picture ID at the Brentwood location.
 There is no charge for the first I.D.
 If the I.D. is lost or damaged, a replacement card can be purchased for \$10.
 The I.D. identifies the holder as a Fontbonne student and is issued for campus security, use of facilities in the Dunham Student Activity Center, library borrowing privileges, cashing checks, and using Griffin Bucks.
 A valid I.D. may be used throughout the city for discounts to selected movies, sporting events, plays, museums and cultural events.
-To get an I.D., students need to provide proper identification, such as a driver's license, and have proof of semester registration and a receipt for paid fees.
+To get an I.D., one should have proof of semester registration and a receipt for paid fees.